Test guides

 pq = PyQuery(response.content)

-# find an input with name="_token"
+# Locate an input element with name="_token"

 elements = pq("input[name=_token]")